How do you implement chronological messaging with S7-300 CPUs and WinCC?

 |1||Copy SFC17 (ALARM_SQ) into the current project|

-In the SIMATIC Manager you open the standard library via "File > Open... > Standard Library".
+In the SIMATIC Manager you select "File > Open... > Libraries" and open the Standard Library.
 Select the system message block SFC17 (ALARM_SQ).
 It is located in the directory "Standard Library > System Function Blocks > Blocks".
 Copy the system message block SFC17 into the project.

 |3||Configure standard messages|

-In the SIMATIC Manager you mark the function block "FB1".
+Select function block "FB1" in the SIMATIC Manager.
 In the pop-up menu you call the command "Special Object Properties > Messages...".